 Small Business Stock Sales and Exchanges

 Corporate stock is considered an investment, in which the shareholder is distinct from the business.
 Thus, ownership of the shares is considered a capital asset, even if the equity interest is in noncapital business assets.
-Hence, gain or loss from the exchange of stock is a capital gain or loss.
+Gain or loss from the exchange of stock is a capital gain or loss, which, if held long-term, will be taxed at lower rates.
+Small business stock that satisfies certain tax rules enjoy significantly greater tax advantages over any other type of investment.
+Up to $10 million of capital gains from stock sales can be excluded from income.

-The gain or loss of a stock sale is equal to the sale price, or equivalent value, minus the stockholder's tax basis in the stock, which is generally equal to the purchase price of the stock plus commissions on the transaction or to the substituted basis of property if the stock was acquired in a nontaxable §351 exchange.
+The gain or loss of a stock sale = the sale price, or equivalent value, minus the stockholder's tax basis in the stock, = to the purchase price of the stock + commissions on the transaction or to the substituted basis of property if the stock was acquired in a nontaxable §351 exchange.
 If the stock was acquired at different times and at different prices, then the owner must keep track of stock purchase dates and prices.
 Subsequent contributions of capital by the shareholder or a return of capital from the corporation to the shareholder changes the basis of the stock – contributions increase the stock basis, while a return of paid-in capital decreases it.

 When stock is sold, the shareholder can decide which lots of stock were sold; if the shareholder cannot determine when the stocks were purchased or the purchase price, then the tax code stipulates that the basis of the earliest acquired stock must be used.